 Imitators of Christ.
 10:23-11:1

 This short passage concludes Paul's discussion on eating food offered to idols, chapters 8-10.
-It underlines his basic philosophy when dealing with humanity, to act not for our own good but the good of others that they might be saved.
+It underlines his basic philosophy that when dealing with believers and non-believers alike, we act, not for our own good, but for the good of the other.

 v32.
-His advice to his readers is that they don't "cause anyone to stumble".
-That is, that they don't place a barrier before someone that makes it difficult for them to hear and respond to the gospel, and that they don't similarly trip-up a believer leading them to renounce their faith.
-Paul lists three such groups.
+Paul's advice to his readers is that they don't "cause anyone to stumble" - that they don't place a barrier before someone that makes it difficult for them to hear and respond to the gospel, and that they don't similarly trip-up a believer leading them to renounce their faith.

 v33.
-Rather than causing others to stumble, he sets out to "please".
-That is, he sets out not to cause offence.
-The gospel itself carries with it offence, and there is certainly no point compounding the offence with other unnecessary factors, eg. religious scruples for Gentiles, or no scruples for Jews.
-Paul seeks to act in a way that is not so much profitable for himself, but rather is profitable for others - for the many rather than self.
-The ultimate end of his behaviour is that the many might be saved.
+Rather than causing others to stumble, Paul sets out to "please" - not to hurt.
+He seeks to act in a way that is not so much profitable for himself, but rather profitable for others - for the many rather than self.
+The ultimate end of his behavior is that the many might be saved.

 Integrity in personal relationships

 A friend of mine recently went into a car yard to purchase a second hand car.
 The sales staff were extremely friendly, courteous and helpful.
 In fact, by the end of the transaction he felt that he was their friend, until he had actually signed the sales document.
-At that point they headed for the hills.
+At that point the friendship seemed to end.

 Clearly, we should take care not to hinder a clear understanding of the gospel by the abuse or otherwise of social custom.
 For example, Paul worked to pay for his evangelistic enterprise so as not to align himself with the paid teachers of the day.
 He also maintained his Jewish traditions when he was with Jews.
-Yet above all we must understand that Paul's prime concern in chapters 8-10 is for the "weak" brother who may be led astray by the "freedom" of the "strong" brother.
-He wants to see the weak brother "saved" and not led to reject Christ by the unthinking application of Christian freedom.
+Yet above all we must understand that Paul's prime concern in chapters 8-10 is for the brother who may be led astray by the freewheeling freedom of a theologically secure brother.
+He wants to see everyone "saved" and not led to reject Christ by the unthinking application of Christian freedom.

-So rather than doing what we want to do, we do need to consider the welfare of the other members of our Christian fellowship as well as "the lost".
-We should seek their good rather than ours, and if that means limiting our freedom, so be it.
+So, rather than doing what we want to do, we do need to consider the welfare of the other members of our Christian fellowship.
+We should seek their good rather than our own, and if that means limiting our freedom, so be it.